Skip to main content

 ART_HIST 403-0 Objects and Material Seminar

-Courses in primary field and to fulfill breadth requirements; or independent studies as approved by advisor (at least 9 units)
+Other courses in major or teaching field and to fulfill breadth requirements; or independent studies as approved by advisor (at least 8 units)

 Third Year